| 意味 |

 - 2014, Jacques Sesiano (translator), Liber Mahameleth, Part Two: Translation, Glossary, [12th c, Anonymous (possibly John of Seville), Liber Mahameleth], Springer, page 767,

-- (music) The remaining part of a whole tone after a smaller semitone has been deducted from it; a major semitone.
+- (music) The remaining part of a whole tone after a minor second has been deducted from it; an augmented unison.
+Most commonly used to refer to the Pythagorean chromatic semitone, which has a ratio of 2187/2048.

 - 1813, Music, article in John Mason Good, Olinthus Gregory, Newton Bosworth, Pantologia: A New Cyclopaedia, Volume 8: MID—OZO, unnumbered page,